-Canine parvovirus (CP) is highly contagious.
-That means if one puppy is infected with canine parvo in a multi-dog household, other unvaccinated puppies and dogs are also at risk.
+That means if one puppy is infected in a multi-dog household, other unvaccinated puppies and dogs are also at risk.
+The virus can survive for days on bowls, bedding, clothes and toys.

 CPV outbreaks are still quite common.
-The lack of options to get puppies vaccinated and dogs boostered during the COVID-19 pandemic caused a sudden spike in parvo cases across the globe.
+The lack of options to get puppies and dogs vaccinated during the COVID-19 pandemic caused a sudden spike in parvo cases across the globe.

 The outbreaks are common and keep occurring throughout the year.
-So, vaccinating your dog or puppy against canine parvovirus is a must.
-If your pup’s vaccines aren’t up-to-date, visit the Vetic pet hospital near you and ask about puppy vaccination schedules.
+So, vaccinating your dog or puppy is a must.

 - Direct dog-to-dog contact